February 2017 Academic Enrichment Overview | Tallmadge Campus

 The second week of November was all about Pilgrims and Indians.
 The class found out the Pilgrims came from England to our country for religious freedom.
 We read many books about what the Pilgrims experienced during their journey on the Mayflower and once they landed at Plymouth Rock.
 They even created their own Mayflower out of their hand prints.

 The third week of November was a continuation of Thanksgiving and being thankful.
 The children shared what their families do for Thanksgiving to learn that we all have our own traditions.
 We focused more on why the Pilgrims and Indians ate a meal together.
 Each child shared what they were thankful for to create a classroom thankful turkey.
 We received responses from mom and dad, to pets, to sandwiches and chickens.
+We even had someone talk about their pet rat that lived in a metal rat cage.
 The Harvest Party was a great experience for the students, teachers and families to help understand the true meaning of Thanksgiving and share a meal together.
 A big thank you goes out to all the parents who brought supplies in and came in to lend a helping hand!

 The last week of November we turned our focus to practicing our songs for the Christmas program.
 The students have been working very hard to memorize the lyrics and motions down right!
 We are having an exciting time together preparing a wonderful Christmas Program for our families and we can’t wait to show you!